ashokrajuu/api-opa/README.md

 -  api-config: Values of OPA URL (resolves using service DNS in macOS and for Linux expose the service & modify the url), Admin user info(created during initialization)
 -  api-secret: JWT Secret token and Admin user password (encoded)
--  opa-policy: Allow and Deny policy based on role
+-  opa-policy: Allow and Deny policy based on role, Check `src\config\jwt.rego`

 **Running the application:**